Elizabet1926/SolanaWallet/README.md

 ## License

-TronWeb is released under the MIT license.
+SolanaWallet is released under the MIT license.
 [See LICENSE](https://github.com/Elizabet1926/SolanaWallet/blob/master/LICENSE) for details.